PDF Print

 Special OMIC Presentation

-We are offering an OMIC Risk Management Presentation which will qualify members who are insured by OMIC for the full 10% premium discount -- day to be announced.
+We are offering an OMIC Risk Management Presentation which will qualify members who are insured by OMIC for the full 10% premium discount.
+This year, the Ruedemann Lecture will double as the OMIC risk management talk.

 General Session Program